Which Institutions Own Shares In Asana Inc. (ASAN)?

 Asana Inc. (ASAN) Insider Activity

-The most recent transaction is an insider sale by LACEY ELEANOR B, the company’s GC, Corporate Secretary.
-SEC filings show that LACEY ELEANOR B sold 21,500 shares of the company’s common stock on Mar 15 at a price of $32.84 per share for a total of $0.71 million.
-Following the sale, the insider now owns 0.13 million shares.
+A total of 43 insider transactions have happened at Asana Inc. (ASAN) in the last six months, with sales accounting for 16 and purchases happening 27 times.
+The most recent transaction is an insider sale by Farinacci Chris, the company’s Chief Operating Officer.
+SEC filings show that Farinacci Chris sold 26,072 shares of the company’s common stock on Apr 01 at a price of $29.50 per share for a total of $0.77 million.
+Following the sale, the insider now owns 0.29 million shares.

 Asana Inc. disclosed in a document filed with the SEC on Mar 15 that Wan Tim M (Chief Financial Officer) sold a total of 40,000 shares of the company’s common stock.
 The trade occurred on Mar 15 and was made at $32.85 per share for $1.31 million.
 Following the transaction, the insider now directly holds 0.48 million shares of the ASAN stock.